 Publications on Transposition-Invariant Interval Representations at the ISMIR Conference 2018

-The papers published in the ISMIR 2018 conference introduce neural network models which can learn musical intervals from polyphonic music in the symbolic domain (i.e., musical notes) and in audio.
-To this end, an unsupervised training method is proposed yielding an organisation of intervals in the representation space which is musically plausible.
+The papers published in the ISMIR 2018 conference introduce neural network models that can learn musical intervals from polyphonic music in the symbolic domain (i.e., musical notes) and in audio.
+To this end, an unsupervised training method is proposed yielding an organization of intervals in the representation space which is musically plausible.
 Based on the representations, a transposition-invariant self-similarity matrix is constructed and used to determine repeated sections in symbolic music and audio, yielding competitive results in the MIREX task “Discovery of Repeated Themes and Sections”.
 Furthermore, the proposed models are used to predict musical sequences.
 They show better performance in terms of prediction accuracy, and remarkably, they are also able to learn musical self-similarity structure—a capability which is challenging to learn by common neural networks.
 We could improve the state of the art for general connectionist sequence models in learning to predict monophonic melodies, and ensembles of relative and absolute music processing models improve the results appreciably.

 Authors: Stefan Lattner, Andreas Arzt, Maarten Grachten, Gerhard Widmer